PACE-challenge/pacechallenge.org/_posts/2017-12-12-PACE-2018-now-on-optil.io.md

 Technology](https://www.put.poznan.pl/).

 For all the tracks, the participants have the possibility to submit their code and run it on the 100 public test instances.
-[Due to the workload, submissions are allowed only once every 24 hours.
+Due to the workload, submissions are allowed only once every 24 hours.
-]{.message_body}There is also a lite version of the public instances in which the program can be tested on fewer instances and with a shorter timeout of 5 minutes.
+There is also a lite version of the public instances in which the program can be tested on fewer instances and with a shorter timeout of 5 minutes.